 In summary, emulating and fitting the 21-cm power spectrum using artificial neural networks is a rapid and accurate method.
 One of the potential extensions of this work will be to improve the accuracy of the emulator, e.g., by trying to change various parameters such as the number of layers of the NN.
-Another possible improvement is to use the current procedure as the first step of a fit, and then zoom in on a smaller region of the parameter space in order to achieve higher accuracy.
+Another possible improvement is to use the current procedure as the first step of a fit, and then zoom in on a smaller region of the parameter space in order to achieve higher accuracy (noting that we have covered a far wider range of astrophysical parameters than most similar work in the literature).
 A further direction is to make the astrophysical model more realistic by adding a significant number of parameters, and seeing whether the computational speed and fitting accuracy are maintained.
 NN's will clearly remain valuable in this field, given the highly non-linear dependence of the 21-cm power spectrum on astrophysical parameters, the wide range of possible values for these parameters, and the relative slowness of realistic simulations, even semi-numerical ones.